yilinwei/ensime.github.io/getting_started.md

 You need a build tool to compile your source code into binaries, and you need a text editor to be able to change your source code.

-1. The first step towards using ENSIME is to make sure that you are using a [build tool that is supported](/build_tools/).
-You'll install a plugin for your build tool which will create a `.ensime` file containing enough information about your project for ENSIME to be able to load it up.
-ENSIME works best if you compile your project regularly.
+1. The first step towards using ENSIME is to make sure that you are using a [build tool that is supported](/build_tools/) which will generate a `.ensime` file so that you can start the server.
 2. Then you'll need to install a [text editor that is supported](/editors/).
-If you're coming from an IDE background you should spend some time learning about the different options.

 If things don't work as you expected, please read the [Getting Help](/getting_help) guide before asking for help from the community.

 We're all volunteers with our own priorities.
-The approach to your feature requests and bugs is very much "tell us what you want, and we'll help you to implement it".
-The ENSIME code is surprisingly easy to understand and modify.
-We hope you will enjoy the liberation of hacking your editor: come to [Contributing](/contributing) to find out more.
+The approach to your feature requests and bugs is "tell us what you want, and we'll be happy to help you to implement it".
+The ENSIME code is surprisingly easy to understand and modify: come to [Contributing](/contributing) to find out more about making it better.

 All interactions in ENSIME are governed by the [Typelevel Code of Conduct](http://typelevel.org/conduct.html).